 Polling.
 Any program on your computer can ask your wireless card to enumerate the nearby networks.
 This causes it to go into “polling mode,” where it spends less time transmitting data and more time listening for routers advertising their network info (it can’t transmit and receive at the same time).
 Thus, it will cause a sudden burst of network delays that can e.g. cause your video call to stutter or freeze for a few seconds.

 For more detailed reading, here are the references;

 - Jerry Jongerius did an awesome job of gathering up all the best you can learn about Wi-Fi to help people understand current wifi technology, so that people can make an educated 'router' upgrade decision.
-Read the article -- Wi-Fi 4/5/6/6E - 802.11 n/ac/ax (backup).
+Read the article -- Wi-Fi 4/5/6/6E - 802.11 n/ac/ax (archive).

 - Small Net Builder

 - Wireless is a Trap

 - Router Security Checklist